Put it in writing.

 For example, if a young child starts to eat something at a friend's house, an adult who knows about your plan should say, "Let's ask mom or dad if you can eat that,” Szychlinski says.

-Older children may be able to give themselves an epinephrine injection.
+Children should carry two epinephrine injection kits and may be able to give themselves an epinephrine injection if they are old enough.
 They should still have a backup, such as a classmate, who knows how to do it, too.
 "It's like swimming with a buddy," Szychlinski says.
 The backup person should be someone who isn't skittish about needles or injections.

 Model a "can-do" attitude.